 Factors Influencing Potency

-Decarboxylation Process: The potency of marijuana and smoked cannabis or marijuana extracts with THCA versus THC is heavily influenced by the decarboxylation process.
+Decarboxylation Process: The potency of marijuana and smoked cannabis or marijuana extracts with THCA vs THC is heavily influenced by the decarboxylation process.
 THCA must undergo a process called decarboxylation, typically through heating, to convert into THC and become a psychoactive compound.
 The extent of decarboxylation affects the concentration of active THC in cannabis products, ultimately determining their potency.

 Dosage: The potency of both THC and THCA also depends on the dosage consumed.
 Higher doses of THC are likely to produce more pronounced psychoactive effects compared to lower doses.
 Similarly, the potency of THC and THCA-containing products may vary depending on the concentration of both THC and THCA and other cannabinoids present.